apostrophecms/starter-kit-assembly-hospitality/README.md

-# Apostrophe Assembly Hospitality Boilerplate
+# Client Demo for Activity Stream

 <!-- TOC is auto generated via VSCode extensions https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one.
 Having it installed in your VSCode will ensure that adding/changing heading will be auto-populated here. -->